-- The department chair, or their designee, is responsible for recommending courses in which test-outs are appropriate, determining a student's eligibility for test-outs, designing tests and assigning grades for all tests given for that department. - 2.
-In order to test out of a course, a student must have previous knowledge in that field or have taken an appropriate course for which credit has not been given. - 3.
-All currently enrolled, degree-seeking students are eligible to test out of authorized catalog courses for which test-outs are available. - 4.
-External Learning Assessment credit should be given, rather than test-out credit, for learning that is based on an individual student's experience rather than knowledge of a particular course's content. - 5.
-Most test-outs are multiple-choice. - 6.
-Students are not permitted to take a test-out in their final semester. - 7.
-A study guide is often available through the department in which the course is offered.
-Many study guides can be found on the Ursuline College website under Alternative Credit Options.
-The guides state the areas of emphasis, requirements, and helpful information. - 8.
-Students register for test-outs at the same time and in the same manner that they register for classes: - a.
-At registration time the test-out is listed with other courses on the registration form.
-A test-out is listed by course number followed by T88 in the section column, e.g., PS 230 T88.
+- The department chair, or their designee, is responsible for recommending courses in which test-outs are appropriate, determining a student's eligibility for test-outs, designing tests and assigning grades for all tests given for that department. - In order to test out of a course, a student must have previous knowledge in that field or have taken an appropriate course for which credit has not been given. - All currently enrolled, degree-seeking students are eligible to test out of authorized catalog courses for which test-outs are available. - Portfolio Based Assessment credit should be given, rather than test-out credit, for learning that is based on an individual student's experience rather than knowledge of a particular course's content. - Most test-outs are multiple-choice. - Students are not permitted to take a test-out in their final semester. - A study guide is often available through the department in which the course is offered.
+Some study guides can be found on the Ursuline College website under Alternative Credit Options. - Students register for test-outs at the same time and in the same manner that they register for classes: - At registration time the test-out is listed with other courses on the registration form.
+A test-out is listed by course number followed by T88 in the section column, e.g., PS 230 T88. - After the initial registration, should a test-out be added to the schedule, the student completes a course change form and adds the test-out course number followed by T88. - All test-out grades are officially shown and reported to the student and to the Registrar on a Pass/No Credit basis.
+Pass is awarded if the student earns a "C" (76%) or better.

-- b.
-After the initial registration, should a test-out be added to the schedule, the student completes a course change form and adds the test-out course number followed by T88. - All test-out grades are officially shown and reported to the student and to the Registrar on a Pass/No Credit basis.
-Pass is awarded if the student earns a "C" (76%) or better. - 10.
-No report will be made if the student does not complete the test-out or does not achieve a grade of at least C. These will automatically be dropped from the student's record prior to the end of the semester.
-A processing fee is charged, however. - 11.
-Students taking test-outs will be assessed \$35.00 per credit hour on the tuition bill.
+- No report will be made if the student does not complete the test-out or does not achieve a grade of at least C. These will automatically be dropped from the student's record prior to the end of the semester.
+A processing fee is charged, however. - Students taking test-outs will be assessed \$35.00 per credit hour on the tuition bill.
 Payment is made in the same manner as for courses taken.
-Should a student not take the test or not complete it successfully, the payment, less \$15, will appear as a credit on her/his tuition account (providing payment was made previously). - 12.
-Test-outs can only be attempted once; they may not be repeated.
+Should a student not take the test or not complete it successfully, the payment, less \$15, will appear as a credit on her/his tuition account (providing payment was made previously). - Test-outs can only be attempted once; they may not be repeated.

-Test-outs are administered through the Academic Advising, Learning Commons, ext.
-2049.
+Test-outs are administered through the Testing Coordinator's office, ext.
+6080.